-- Healthy Lifestyles: Mental Health, Self-Harm and Exam Pressure: This unit of work will help students to understand what mental health is and the importance of maintaining a positive well-being.
+- Mental Health: This unit of work will help students to understand what mental health is and the importance of maintaining a positive well-being.
 An understanding of self-harm and its effects will also be offered before moving on to look at coping strategies for exam stress and pressure.

-- Managing Finances: Following on from the work completed in Year 9, students will continue to look at budgeting in more detail.
-Students will also be given the opportunity to look at and understand bank statements, utility bills and pay slips.
+- Managing Finance: Following on from the work completed in Year 9, students will be given the opportunity to look at and understand bank statements, utility bills and pay slips (including Tax and VAT).

-- Exam Preparation: In the lead up to their final exams, students will look at different revision techniques and begin to build their own revision timetable.
+- Exam Preparation: In the lead up to their final exams, students will look at different revision techniques and how to structure their own revision timetable.

 - Careers: Students will look at how to successfully prepare for college/job interviews (including interview techniques).